BennCraine/DanaOpenCL/_xpacdoc/index.md

 Program p = new Program(liveDevice, fname, source)
 ```

 7. Run a program on a Compute instance.
-To do this, collect together all the ArrayInt, MatrixDec etc instances a Program instance reqires as parameters.
+To do this, collect together all the ArrayInt, MatrixDec etc instances a Program instance requires as parameters.
 All ArrayX and MatrixX types are extensions of ExtMemory so can be stored together in a ExtMemroy array.
 ```
 *** ExtMemory Interface Required
 ExtMemory params[] = new ExtMemory[programParamCount]